 You keep a lot of tabs open, but you don’t always need them all the time.
 Auto Unload Tab will automatically stop that tab from taking up CPU cycles, RAM, or from reloading.
 Right-click in the tab or the extension icon to see a context menu with all the options you need.
 You can add individual tabs or certain sites to the blacklist so that they are ignored by Auto Unload Tab.

-It’s one of the must-have add-ons for faster web browsing.
+It’s a must-have add-on for faster web browsing.

 Download: Auto Tab Discard for Firefox (Free)